sahabpardaz/hdfs-rule/README.md

 # HDFS Rule
-A JUnit rule for starting an HDFS server on the local machine.
+This library provides Junit 4 Rule and Junit 5 Extension for starting an HDFS server on the local machine.

 ## Sample Usage